 Put it in a pot, cook it for a few minutes, throw some sauce on it--how hard can cooking pasta possibly be?
-Well, it’s actually easy to fall victim to one (or more) of the seven deadly sins when it comes to making pasta.
+Well, it’s actually easy to fall victim to one (or more) of these seven deadly sins pasta mistakes when it comes to making everyone's favorite go-to meal.
 Take notes to avoid these at all costs.

 7 Pasta Mistakes You’re Probably Making

 Yes, it’s more annoying to clean, but pull the largest pot you have out of the cupboard.
 This will help the pasta cook evenly and keep it from clumping together.